4r1ss/Automated-Backup/README.md

 ```/p``` - Use this to ask for verification before each file copy.
 ## Requirements

-- You'll need [7-zip](https://www.7-zip.org) in order to be able to zip your file
+- You will need [7-zip](https://www.7-zip.org) in order to zip your file.
 > 7-zip should be downloaded in the default path , if its downloaded in a different path you should update it from:
 ```
 "C:\Program Files\7-Zip\7z.exe"  < (Here) a -tzip "D:\ZippedBackup" "D:\Backup"